Vance Aloupis

 How This Boss Makes an Impact for Children in Florida

-Vance Aloupis is the CEO of The Children’s Movement of Florida and Representative of Florida’s 115th House district.
 Vance is a dedicated champion for early childhood education and development and strong advocate for early intervention from birth to five years of age.
-By creating a family-friendly work environment at The Movement, Vance has provided a strong example of how businesses can thrive by adopting family-friendly policies that ultimately boost their bottom line.
 He has used his position as an elected official to encourage investment in early childhood education initiatives at the state level and creates partnerships between businesses, organizations and schools to further these initiatives.
 Vance believes the vision for education cannot be founded in remediation but instead in prevention: give children the health, education, and family support that serve as a strong foundation for future success.

 In Miami Today on September 27, 2022: Vance Aloupis: Looking For Better Salary Base for Early Childhood Educators